A three-body form factor at sub-leading power in the high-energy limit: planar contributions: Solving the differential equations

 where $t \in \{y, z\}$, $\mathcal{A}^{(t)}_{ij}$'s are rational functions of $y$ and $z$, and $\mathcal{G}^{(t)}_i$'s come from already-solved MCs.
 To solve the equations, we would like to find a linear combination $\ccal' = b_1 \ccal_1 + b_2 \ccal_2$ with $b_1$ and $b_2$ being rational functions of $y$ and $z$, such that the derivatives of $\ccal'$ only depend on itself.
 Taking the derivatives, one has

 We therefore require

 Once we find a suitable pair of $b_1$ and $b_2$, the differential equation of $\ccal'$ becomes

-which takes the form discussed in Section~\ref{section:self-coupled_coefficient} and can be solved using the methods there.
+The above equation resembles the one studied in Section~\ref{section:self-coupled_coefficient}.
+We can employ the method there to get rid of the term $\mathcal{A}'_t \ccal'$, and effectively transform the differential equation to a strictly triangular form.
 After obtaining the solution of $\ccal'$, we can use it to derive analytic expressions of $\ccal_1$ and $\ccal_2$.
 Taking $\ccal_1$ as an example, we have

-Since $\ccal'$ is known, the above equation can again be solve using the method of Section~\ref{section:self-coupled_coefficient}.
+Since $\ccal'$ is known, the above equation can again be solved using the method of Section~\ref{section:self-coupled_coefficient}.
 The expression of $\ccal_2$ can then be obtained from those of $\ccal'$ and $\ccal_1$.

 From the above discussions, it is clear that the task boils down to finding a particular solution of $b_1$ and $b_2$ satisfying Eq.~\eqref{eq:b1_and_b2_relation}.
 Note that Eq.~\eqref{eq:b1_and_b2_relation} is actually a differential equation for the ratio $b_2/b_1$, which can be rewritten as